CPK Insurance

 Our Recommendation for Alabama

 For Alabama buyers, the smartest first step is to match the policy form to your actual services, then compare at least two or three carriers before you bind.
 Pay close attention to claims-made wording, retroactive date, and whether your contract requires specific limits or endorsements.
 If you serve clients in healthcare, construction, manufacturing, or financial services, ask how the carrier treats negligence claims coverage and breach of contract coverage.
-In a market with 320 insurers and below-average premium index data, there is enough competition to shop carefully, but the cheapest quote is not useful if it leaves out defense costs or settlement protection.
+In a market with 320 insurers and below-average premium index data, there is enough competition to shop carefully, but the lowest-priced quote is not useful if it leaves out defense costs or settlement protection.
 If you need proof quickly, ask for a same-day certificate after binding and keep your client contracts handy during the quote process.

 FAQ